Prepared for Continuum Company

 Why This Matters Now

-The way people research real estate is undergoing a fundamental shift.
-AI agents — ChatGPT, Claude, Gemini, Perplexity — are increasingly the first stop for property research, replacing traditional search for evaluative questions.
-A buyer asking Google "Continuum 12000 Miami" gets a list of links.
-A buyer asking an AI agent "Is Continuum a good developer to buy from in Miami?" gets a synthesized opinion.
+AI agents — ChatGPT, Claude, Gemini, Perplexity — are replacing traditional search for evaluative real estate questions.
+A buyer who Googles "Continuum 12000 Miami" gets a list of links.
+A buyer who asks an AI agent "Is Continuum a good developer to buy from?" gets a synthesized opinion — one answer, no alternatives, take it or leave it.

-That opinion is shaped by whatever content the AI can find.
-And right now, the content landscape for Continuum is unbalanced: press coverage of the 12000 project is factual but thin, while negative content about the developer is detailed, well-structured, and hosted on highly authoritative domains (government sites, major business publications, Wikipedia).
+That opinion is assembled from whatever content the AI can find.
+Today, the content landscape for Continuum is lopsided: press coverage of the 12000 project is factual but thin, while negative content about the developer is detailed, well-structured, and hosted on high-authority domains — government sites, major business publications, Wikipedia.

 From SEO to LLMO

-Search Engine Optimization focused on ranking in a list of links.
-LLM Optimization is fundamentally different — there is no "list."
-The AI generates a single synthesized answer.
-Being the best result doesn't matter if the AI's answer about you is unfavorable.
-The game has changed from visibility to narrative.
+SEO was about ranking in a list.
+LLM Optimization is a different game — there is no list.
+The AI generates one synthesized answer.
+Being the best search result means nothing if the AI's answer about you is unfavorable.
+The objective has shifted from visibility to narrative control.

 - Rank higher in search results